ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 ```
 Even if they are typed like this, then all the values need to be of the same type.

-Which for the case of args is fine, because if they needed to be typed differently
+Which you could say for the case of args is fine, because if they needed to be typed differently

+> TODO: inverse int and str

 ------
 ```python